MegabytePhreak/dotfiles/README.md

 Generic:
 --------
-1. Run `git submodule init` in the root of the clone
+1. Run `git submodule init; git submodule update` in the root of the clone